omgnetwork/elixir-omg/README.md

 OMG network uses contract code from [the contracts repo](github.com/omisego/plasma-contracts).
 Code from a particular branch in that repo is used, see [one of `mix.exs` configuration files](`apps/omg_eth/mix.exs`) for details.

-Contract code is downloaded automatically when getting dependencies of the Mix application.
+Contract code is downloaded automatically when getting dependencies of the Mix application with `mix deps.get`.
 You can find the downloaded version of that code under `deps/plasma_contracts`.

 #### Installing dependencies and compiling contracts